skellis46/slipbox/improvisation and the threshold of the self.md

 In our conversations together Katye and I reached for language that describes the dancing in similar ways in which selfhood is somehow compromised or challenged:

-> It does feel like it is happening to me [...] there isn’t a me doing it?
+> It does feel like it is happening to me [...] there isn't a me doing it?
 Or something like that?
 (Simon Ellis, 15 February 2024 am)

-> I don’t know whether I disappear or whether I just get very quiet.
+> I don't know whether I disappear or whether I just get very quiet.
 (Katye Coe, 15 February 2024 am)

 > The wide-open field [...] blurs the edges of thing-ness [...] the binary things like time or effort [...] that keep us as separate from everything else fall away [...]
 I sort of lose track of a more binary way of being in the world.
 (Katye Coe, 9 February 2024 am, 11:06–12:19)